simonzhang00/ripser-plusplus/README.md

 Dependencies:

-1. Make sure cmake is installed at the correct version (e.g. cmake 3.10.2).
+1. Make sure CMake is installed at the correct version (e.g. CMake 3.10.2).

 2. Make sure CUDA is installed at the correct version (e.g. CUDA 9.2.88).